kaurTanbir/expression-evaluator/README.md

 `$sh tk_eval.sh "2 + 3"`

-#### VERSION 0.1 [ADDITION ONLY]

-    Product takes two operands and an operation in between.

-        operator can be only ‘+’
-        operand can only be +ve integers.
-        values should be space separated.

-    SAMPLE: "2 + 3"

-#### VERSION 0.2 [SINGLE OPERATOR]

-    Product takes two operands and an operation in between.

-        operator can be any of ‘+ , - , *’
-        operand can only be +ve integers.
-        values should be space separated.

-    SAMPLE: "2 + 3" , "3 - 2" , "3 * 2" , "4 / 2" , "2 ^ 2"

 #### VERSION 0.3 [MULTIPLE OPERATOR]

     Product takes multiple operands and  operations. there should be an operator in between two operands.